nhatvo1502/MyPaperModSite/content/posts/flask-note-w-aws-terraform.md

 # Stage 4: Automate the deployment using Terraform and Github Action

 ## a.
 CI/CD Pipeline:
-I will streamline my project's deployment and update by leveraging Github Action and Terraform.
-In order for my Github Action to communicate with my AWS Services, I will need to setup an authentication.
-I'm familiar with Github Action Environment Secrets but I will learn and use AWS OICD for this project.
+I will streamline my project's deployment and updating by leveraging Github Action and Terraform.
+In order for my Github Action to communicate with AWS Services, I need to setup an authentication.
+I had setup AWS Credential using Github Action Environment Secrets before but I will learn and use AWS OICD  for this project.
 ## b.
+AWS OICD:
-AWS OICD **[4]**:
+I read **[4]** **[5]** to setup AWS OICD role

-Setup AWS Assume Role
-## b.
+## c.
 GHAction deploy workflow
-## c.
-GHAction destroy workflow
+`terraform\main.tf`
+Clone Repo to the Runner -> Setup OICD -> Create tfstate backend bucket -> Install and Deploy Terraform -> Export Terraform Outputs -> Build and Push Docker Image -> Force ECS Re-deployement

 ## d.
 Modifying docker image
 ## e.
 GHAction Environment Secrets